What is Cloud DLP?

 Among the things you should do to effectively roll out cloud data loss prevention is to evaluate all the security issues within your organization, classify the various types of data you manage, and the risks associated with that data being compromised.
 Provide employee user training, which can reduce the risk of accidental cloud data loss by insiders.
 And deploy people-centric controls to your sensitive data.

 Finally, understand that cloud data loss prevention is an evolving approach to cybersecurity.
 Start by securing a subset of the most critical data in your organization.
-That way, cloud DLP will be simpler to implement and manage.
+That way, cloud data loss prevention will be simpler to implement and manage.
 That successful pilot program will make it easier for expansion of the program to more of your organization.

 Cloud DLP Resources